Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Laws

-Ioannis has working experience at the European Court of Justice, the Federal Trade Commission ( New York office) and is a qualified advocate at the Athens and the Paris bars.
-He is a recipient of numerous awards, grants and scholarships.
+Professor Lianos has gained working experience at the European Court of Justice, the Federal Trade Commission ( New York office) and is a qualified advocate at the Athens and the Paris bars.

 Ioannis' primary research interest lies in comparative (EU, UK, French, US) competition law, international competition law, regulatory law (regulatory impact assessments, public-private partnerships, utilities law, judicial review of economic regulation), intellectual property law, the intersection of economics with the legal system, empirical legal studies and sociology.
 Most recently, he has been researching on the legal and regulatory implications of the emergence of social media.